openstack/freezer-dr/README.rst

 Freezer Disaster Recovery
 =========================

-freezer-dr, Openstack Compute node High Available provides compute node high availability for OpenStack.
+freezer-dr, OpenStack Compute node High Available provides compute node high availability for OpenStack.
 Simply freezer-dr monitors all compute nodes running in a cloud deployment and if there is any failure in one of the compute nodes freezer-dr will fence this compute node then freezer-dr will try to evacuate all running instances on this compute node, finally freezer-dr will notify all users who have workload/instances